mendix/docs/content/developerportal/deploy/two-factor-authentication.md

 ## 4 Setting Up and Disabling

-For details on seting up, see [How to Set Up Your Two-Factor Authentication with Google](../support/set-up-two-factor-authentication).
+For details on setting up, see [How to Set Up Your Two-Factor Authentication with Google](../support/set-up-two-factor-authentication).

 If you change your device or phone number, you must contact [Mendix Support](https://support.mendix.com/hc/en-us) to disable the authenticator on your Mendix account.